top of page

 The noun 'argot' has its roots in French, specifically from the word 'argot,' which originally referred to the jargon or specialized language used by thieves and criminals.
 The exact etymology of the French term is uncertain, but it is believed to have evolved from the Middle French word 'gargate,' meaning 'throat' or 'gullet.'
 This connection to the throat may suggest the secretive and whispered nature of such specialized language.
 Over time, 'argot' extended beyond criminal circles to describe the specialized vocabulary or jargon used by various groups, such as street gangs, tradespeople, and other subcultures.
 The etymology of 'argot' thus reflects its historical association with clandestine communication and specialized terminology used by specific communities.

-Quiz: Find the meaning of the noun argot:
+Find the correct meaning of the noun argot:

 Try Again!